Most common roof leaks and how to fix them

 6.)
 Get in the Attic to make sure the Soffits do not have insulation blocking free air flow.
 Check all sheathing to make sure there is no dry rot.

 7.)
 Check the Ridge Vent on the Roof peak to make sure everything is nailed tight and all Hip & Ridge capping is in good shape.

 8.)
 Check any Roof Skylights for Cracks, Leaks or Fogged glass/plastic.

 9.)
 Check all guttering and downspouts (gutter drains) to make sure nothing is clogged and that the gutters are nailed tight, so all rain water flows properly.

 10.)
 Make sure there are no tree branches resting on the roof.
 If any excessive tree limbs are hanging over the home, I suggest a Tree Removal company come out to trim back the branches.

 11.)
 Improve the insulation and ventilation of your attic space, to reduce heat loss and prevent ice dams – one of the most common causes of roof leaks in the winter.

 Watch a quick roof repair video on how to replace a missing / broken roofing shingle yourself:

-These are the basics for a typical Asphalt Shingled Roofing system.
-Obviously if there have been leaks or water stains on the ceilings you need to pinpoint the cause and fix it promptly and if the Roof seems like it has too many things wrong or the granules are simply coming off the shingles suggest Roof Replacement.
+These are the basics for repairing and maintaining a typical asphalt shingles roof.
+Obviously, if there have been leaks or water stains on the ceilings, you need to pinpoint the cause and fix it promptly.
+If it seems like there are too many things wrong with the roof or the granules are simply coming off the shingles, I would suggest roof replacement.